Phillrb/vec-c/README.md

 An installer will be created shortly; until then copy all '.bin' files from the dependencies folders to /usr/local/bin.

-Manually copy the xocde template to the following location on you Mac (inside Xcode.app):
+Manually copy the xcode template to the following location on you Mac (inside Xcode.app):

 /Applications/Xcode.app/Contents/Developer/Library/Xcode/Templates/Project\ Templates/Base/Other/Vectrex\ In\ C.xctemplate